 Changing regulations for the circular plastic system

 To facilitate the transition to a circular plastic system, regulations need to change accordingly.
 As experts in plastic regulation, Ecomatters is up to date on the latest developments.
 Read our other articles about regulatory changes related to plastic applications to learn more about this subject.
-And don’t hesitate to contact us if you need support regarding the regulations to your product or service.
+And don’t hesitate to contact us if you need support regarding the regulations of your product or service.